-The Jhomolhari Mountain Festival is one of the ecotourism initiatives undertaken by Community Based Snow Leopard Conservation Committee which was formed during our…
+The Jhomolhari Mountain Festival is one of the ecotourism initiatives undertaken by the Community Based Snow Leopard Conservation Committee which was formed during…

 - Trip Itinerary

 - Trip Excludes